-The maximum gross weight allowed on a 12-axle configuration is one hundred sixty thousand (160,000) pounds;
+The maximum gross weight allowed on a 12-axle configuration is one hundred sixty thousand (160,000) pounds.

-- (D) The maximum allowable axle weights for permits are as follows: - 1.
-Single axle-twenty thousand (20,000) pounds; - 2.
-Tandem axle group-forty-six thousand (46,000) pounds, but not more than twenty-four thousand (24,000) pounds, for any axle of a multi-axle group; - 3.
-Triple axle group-sixty thousand (60,000) pounds, but not more than twenty-one thousand (21,000) pounds, for any axle of a multi-axle group; and - 4.
-Quadrum axle group-seventy-two thousand (72,000) pounds, but not more than nineteen thousand (19,000) pounds, for any axle of a quadrum axle group;
+(D) The maximum allowable axle weights for permits are as follows:

+- 1. Single axle-twenty thousand (20,000) pounds; - Tandem axle group-forty-six thousand (46,000) pounds, but not more than twenty-four thousand (24,000) pounds for any axle of a multi-axle group; - 3.
+Triple axle group-sixty thousand (60,000) pounds, but not more than twenty-one thousand (21,000) pounds for any axle of a multi-axle group; and - 4.
+Quadrum axle group-seventy-two thousand (72,000) pounds, but not more than nineteen thousand (19,000) pounds for any axle of a quadrum axle group;

-- (E) Tractor trailer configurations with a maximum gross weight of one hundred sixty thousand (160,000) pounds or less that do not meet the length and weight restrictions outlined in subsections (11)(C) and (11)(D) may be considered for issuance as a routine overweight permit as long as they meet the length and weight criteria listed below and pass a bridge analysis for the structures located on the routes that the configuration will be traveling on. - 1.
-The maximum allowable weight on a single axle that is not part of a group is twenty-two thousand four hundred (22,400) pounds. - 2.
-The maximum allowable weight on a tandem axle group is forty-six thousand (46,000) pounds. - 3.
-The maximum allowable weight on a triple axle group is sixty thousand (60,000) pounds. - 4.
-The maximum allowable weight on a quadrum axle group is eighty thousand (80,000) pounds. - 5.
-The minimum distance between the centers of the first and last axle of a 5-axle configuration is fifty feet (50'). - 6.
-The minimum distance between the centers of the first and last axle of a 6-axle configuration is fifty-five feet (55'). - 7.
-The minimum distance between the centers of the first and last axle of a 7-axle configuration is sixty feet (60'). - 8.
-The minimum distance between the centers of the first and last axle of an 8-axle configuration is sixty-five feet (65'). - 9.
-The minimum distance between the centers of the first and last axle of a 9-axle configuration is seventy feet (70'). - 10.
-The minimum distance between the centers of the first and last axle of a 10-axle, 11-axle, and 12-axle configuration is eighty feet 80'). - (F) When it is necessary to move specialized equipment, such as mobile cranes, rock crushers, drilling equipment, or other equipment which cannot be reasonably reduced in weight to comply with legal weights, consideration shall be given for a special permit for these moves.
+(E) Tractor trailer configurations with a maximum gross weight of one hundred sixty thousand (160,000) pounds or less that do not meet the length and weight restrictions outlined in subsections (11)(C) and (11)(D) may be considered for issuance as a routine overweight permit as long as they meet the length and weight criteria listed below and pass a bridge analysis for the structures located on the routes that the configuration will be traveling on.

+The maximum allowable weight on a single axle that is not part of a group is twenty-two thousand four hundred (22,400) pounds.

+The maximum allowable weight on a tandem axle group is forty-six thousand (46,000) pounds.

+Within a tandem axle grouping, the maximum single axle weight is twenty-four thousand (24,000) pounds.

+The maximum allowable weight on a triple axle group is sixty thousand (60,000) pounds.

+Within triple and quadrum axle groupings, the maximum single axle weight is twenty-one thousand (21,000) pounds.

+The maximum allowable weight on a quadrum axle group is eighty thousand (80,000) pounds.

+The minimum distance between the centers of the first and last axle of a 5-axle configuration is fifty feet (50').

+The minimum distance between the centers of the first and last axle of a 6-axle configuration is fifty-five feet (55').

+The minimum distance between the centers of the first and last axle of a 7-axle configuration is sixty feet (60').

+The minimum distance between the centers of the first and last axle of an 8-axle configuration is sixty-five feet (65').

+The minimum distance between the centers of the first and last axle of a 9-axle configuration is seventy feet (70').

+The minimum distance between the centers of the first and last axle of a 10-axle, 11-axle, and 12-axle configuration is eighty feet (80').

+(F) When it is necessary to move specialized equipment, such as mobile cranes, rock crushers, drilling equipment, or other equipment which cannot be reasonably reduced in weight to comply with legal weights, consideration shall be given for a special permit for these moves.
 The applicant must first give assurance that the unit has been reasonably reduced in weight and dimension (exclusive of attachments that are an intricate part necessary for the operation of the machine and/or machine adjustments necessary for weight distribution).
-After the weight has been reduced to a reasonable minimum, a special permit may be issued for weights not to exceed twenty thousand (20,000) pounds or legal weight on a single axle, forty thousand (40,000) pounds on a tandem axle, sixty thousand (60,000) pounds on a quadrum axle group, or sixty thousand (60,000) pounds on a quadrum axle group.
-Axle and axle groups are defined in subsection (11)(B); and
+After the weight has been reduced to a reasonable minimum, a special permit may be issued for weights not to exceed twenty thousand (20,000) pounds or legal weight on a single axle, forty thousand (40,000) pounds on a tandem axle, sixty thousand (60,000) pounds on a triple axle group, or sixty thousand (60,000) pounds on a quadrum axle group.
+Axle and axle groups are defined in subsection (11)(B).